 ‘It seems you’re far more of a target than I am,’ she said.
 ‘And, while I’m sure you would be perfectly polite, I tend to refuse invitations like that on principle.’

 He shrugged.
 ‘Well, I offered.
 And the offer stands, so if you change your mind, just let me know.’
-Bill watched the last of her things tidy themselves away, then his eyes dropped to her hand.
+Bill watched the last of her things tidy themselves away, his eyes dropping to her hand.
 ‘Figured it out yet?’

 ‘Oh?’
 A curious gleam welled up in Bill’s eyes.
 ‘Do tell.
 We have a betting pool downstairs.’